ThePython10110/ExchangeClone/README.md

     * Honestly, I'm going to count the broken energy values as a bug...

 </details>

-### Plans for 6.0
-* Automatically generated energy values based on crafting recipes
-* A slightly better method for tools that break multiple nodes at once (hammer, hoe, pickaxe, morningstar, and katar) that may slightly decrease lag.
-* Alchemical Chest
-* Repair Talisman (maybe, would only work in Alchemical Chest)
-* Covalence Dust (maybe custom repairer machine)
-* Mind, Life, Body, and Soul Stones (although MTG will only have the soul stone).
-* Ability to smelt with the Philosopher's Stone and coal/charcoal (irritatingly difficult, so maybe not)
-* Mercurial Eye (maybe)
-* Energy Condenser (maybe, IDK why anyone would use it)

 ### Features that I plan on adding eventually:
 * As soon as Minetest 5.8 comes out, better textures for armor...